 Local Food Coordinator, AmeriCorps VISTA firstname.lastname@example.org

-Colleen Donlan is our new Local Foods Coordinator as an Americorps VISTA member.
+Colleen Donlan is our Local Foods Coordinator as an Americorps VISTA member.
 She was born and raised in Portland, ME and attended Portland schools.
 Colleen recently graduated from Colgate University where she studied Political Science and Environmental Studies, focusing on food systems through internships and research projects.
-She’s passionate about food and farm justice and excited to join the CCFSC team!
+She’s passionate about food and farm justice and excited to be a part of the CCFSC team!

 Outreach & Research Administrator email@example.com

 Kristina is a food justice advocate passionate about building community and fostering meaningful relationships between people, food, and the land.
 She received her B.A. in Anthropology, Sociology, and International Studies from Elmira College, her M.A. in International Development and Social Change from Clark University, and participated in Food Solutions New England’s Network Leadership Institute..
 While in Worcester, she engaged in food security work with the Worcester Food and Active Living Policy Council and the Worcester County Food Bank.
 Kristina has also interacted with food systems through her roles as a fishmonger, rural and urban farmer, cafeteria worker, and farm to table caterer.
 She is fortunate to also serve as the Markets Manager for the Somali Bantu Community Association's farming program, Liberation Farms.